gflohr/e-invoice-eu/documentation/Mapping.md

 The meaning of this key becomes later.

+#### The `meta.empty` Array

+Cells that are empty, are not mapped.
+The target element simply gets not created for them.

+Unfortunately, some empty cells cannot be detected as such.
+For example, in LibreOffice, if a formula `VLOOKUP` finds an empty text cell, it generates a number cell with a newline as the value.
+Probably, more such bugs or ideosyncrasies exist.

+If you run into such a case (the author did with the example template that ships with `e-invoice-eu`), you can define an array `meta.empty` with strings that are considered empty values.
+You can then simply write one of these strings into the cell that is causing the trouble.
+You should obiously use stings that will not occur in a regular invoice.

 ### The `ubl:Invoice` Object

 Did we say that a mapping maps cells to invoice data?
 It is actually the other